What is cholestasis?

 Who is at risk for cholestasis?

-Cholestasis is a rare condition that affects approximately 1 in every 2,500 newborn infants.
+Cholestasis is a rare condition that affects about 1 in every 2,500 newborn infants.
 Boys and girls have the condition in roughly equal numbers.
 In newborns, cholestasis can be an inherited condition.
 The condition can affect children of any age.

 Some women develop cholestasis in pregnancy.
 This typically occurs in the third trimester and clears up after they give birth.
 Cholestasis in pregnancy does not increase a baby’s risk of being born with the condition, however, it does increase the risk of premature birth.